CAE Reading and Use of English Practice Test 4

 Retire (v) — to give up your work or service, usually because of old age or inability to continue.
 Frank had to retire after he turned 60.

 Rewarding (adj) — giving satisfaction, gratifying.
-Teaching is hard but it is very rewarding in some respects.
+Teaching is hard but, it can be very rewarding in some respects.

 Unattainable (adj) — very hard or impossible to get.